 Project.
-A specific investment identified in a Program Plan having defined requirements, a life cycle cost, a beginning, and an end.
-A project yields new or revised products and services that directly address NASA's strategic needs.
-A project also has a management structure and may have interfaces to other projects, agencies, and international partners.
-(See Section 2.1.2.)
+A specific investment identified in a Program Planhaving defined requirements, a life-cycle cost, a beginning, and an end.
+A project yields new or revised products that directly address NASA's strategic needs.

 Project Plan.
-The document that establishes the project's baseline for implementation, signed by the responsible program manager, Center Director, project manager, and the MDAA, if required.
+The document that establishes the Project's baseline for implementation, signed by the cognizant Program Manager, Center Director, Project Manager, and the MDAA, if required.